What is actuarial science? (Don’t major in it!)

 I graduated in 2013 with a degree in actuarial science from the University of Waterloo.
 UW is known to have one of the best actuarial science programs in the world.
 I talk about my experience in the ActSci program in the video below.

-In the video, I mention that what made the actuarial science major so much more difficult was the limited amount of time I had.
+In the video, I mention that majoring in actuarial science was especially difficult due to the limited amount of time I had.
 I was taking a full-time course load, which is 5 courses at a time.

 Fortunately, during your first years in any math related program at UW they have teaching assistants that you can go to for help if you need it.
 Professors often held office hours too.